Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: The brightest stellar streams

 \subsection{Brightest stellar stream quantification}

 In Figure~\ref{fig:cumulative} we summarize the results of the brightest stream identification process.
 We first focus on the results obtained from the edge-on projection.
 The black line shows the normalized cumulative function of the number of models with identifiable stellar streams as a function of the limiting SB level, $\mu_{\rm r}^{\rm lim}$, for the edge-on projections.
-The grey shaded area shows the range obtained from the five independent stellar streams identifications.
-None of the Auriga models shows stellar streams in SB maps with $\mu_{\rm r}^{\rm lim} \leq 25$ mag arcsec$^{-2}$.
-However, we find that at $\mu_{\rm r}^{\rm lim} \approx 28$ mag arcsec$^{-2}$, $60$ percent of the models already show a detection.
-The cumulative function show a steep increase in the fraction of galaxies with stream detection at values of 27 mag arcsec$^{-2}$, and then flattens again beyond 29 mag arcsec$^{-2}$.
-Another interesting result is that, even at a very low SB limit of 30 mag arcsec$^{-2}$, 13 percent of our models show no detectable stream.
-We note that, in some cases such as Au25, the brightest detected low surface brightness feature corresponds to a perturbation of the host galactic disc induced by a recently accreted massive satellite.
-Those substructures, best known as galactic feathers, are not included in the cumulative function shown in Fig.~\ref{fig:cumulative}.
-Instead, we focus on the brightest low surface brightness features associated to satellites, which arise at a lower SB level.
+The grey shaded area indicates the full range obtained from the five independent stellar streams identifications.
+To define the lower and upper bound of this area, we assigned to each model the maximum and minimum $\mu_{\rm r}^{\rm lim}$ value reported by the five identifiers.
+None of the Auriga models shows stellar streams in SB maps with $\mu_{\rm r}^{\rm lim} \leq 25.5$ mag arcsec$^{-2}$.
+However, we find that at $\mu_{\rm r}^{\rm lim} \approx 28.5$ mag arcsec$^{-2}$, where contamination from Galactic Cirrus starts to become significant, $\sim 30$ percent of the models already show a detection.
+The cumulative function shows a steep increase in the fraction of galaxies with stream detection at this $\mu_{\rm r}^{\rm lim}$ value, and then flattens again beyond 30.5 mag arcsec$^{-2}$.
+Another interesting result is that, even at a very low SB limit of 31 mag arcsec$^{-2}$, 13 percent of our models show no detectable stream.
+The cyan dashed line in Fig.~\ref{fig:cumulative} shows the deepest SB achieved by the SDSS through its IAC Stripe 82 Legacy Survey \citep{2016MNRAS.456.1359F}, which is at $\mu_{\rm r}^{\rm lim} \approx 28.5$ mag arcsec$^{-2}$ in the r-band.
+Note that, as mentioned above, at this SB limiting magnitude we are able to detect the brightest streams on $\approx 30$ percent of late-type galaxies.
+For a more complete census of these LSB features it is thus critical to obtain deeper surveys such as what will be provided by the LSST from the Vera-Ruby observatory.
+The final 10 years LSST catalogue is expected to provide images over a wide area (18,000 square degrees) reaching SB magnitudes of 30.5 mag arcsec$^{-2}$ in the r-band \citep{2018arXiv181204897L}.
+This is highlighted in Fig.~\ref{fig:cumulative} with the purple dashed line.

+We note that two models show as brightest LSB features material directly linked to the host stellar discs.
+These two cases are Au11 and Au25 and both have suffered a recent and strong tidal interaction.
+These substructures, best known as galactic feathers, are not very common in our sample, showing in only 5 per cent of the objects.
+Since feathers are associated with the host pre-existing disc, they are typically very bright.
+In the two cases found here, they can be clearly already seen at SB brighter than $\sim$ 27 mag/arcsec$^2$.
+Substructure from the perturbing satellites is typically also present, but usually is observed at fainter magnitudes.
+Feathers are not included in the cumulative function shown in Fig.~\ref{fig:cumulative}.
+Instead, we focus on the brightest LSB features associated to satellites, which arise at a lower SB level.